woodworm treatment and control - Trusted & Recommended for over 20 Years!

 If you suspect a woodworm problem call TrustGuard and we will do the following;

-- Determine whether the infestation is still active.
+- Determine whether the infestation is still active or not.

-Timber that has been structurally weakened will have to be removed and replaced with pre-treated timber.
-Other affected woodwork will then need to be treated.
+Timber that has been structurally weakened may have to be removed and replaced with pre-treated timber.
+Other affected woodwork that hasnt been structually weakened would be treated with our market leading woodworm treatment in the North East, all backed up with our 20 Year Guarantee.